aaviator42/aaviator42.github.io/posts/003-yes-script.md

 ### &lt;yes-script&gt;

-I like to write my webapps in such a manner that people don't need JS to use them.
-Occasionally, however, there's a feature I want to add (such as a 'copy to clipboard' button) that only works with JS.
+I like to write my webapps in such a manner that users don't *need* JavaScript to use them.
+Occasionally, however, there's a feature I want to add (such as a 'copy to clipboard' button) that only works with JavaScript.

 To make the webapp neater, I only want such elements to be visible if JS is enabled.
 That's where `yes-script` comes in.